 5 NHS patient experience & satisfaction trends for 2019

-The patient experience is the sum of all interactions patients have with the NHS – including its staff, facilities and service.
+The patient experience is the sum of all interactions patients have with the NHS - including its staff, facilities and service.
 In recent years, people have begun to want more patient-centered care, at the exact same time hospitals have faced even tougher budgetary constraints.
 Those clashing demands means it’s vital that the NHS understands what matters most to patients and prioritizes the right things.
-And it’s also crucial the staff experience is optimised, as we’ve seen how the patient experience correlates with how NHS staff feel about their work.
+And it’s also crucial the staff experience is optimized, as we’ve seen how the patient experience correlates with how NHS staff feel about their work.

 In 2018, there was greater investment in a number of digital services such as social media presence and 24/7 hotlines.
 Looking into 2019, we expect technology to continue to transform healthcare, but practitioners will be demanding the use of real-time data to make informed decisions and take action.
 Below are five NHS patient experience trends we expect to see in 2019.